pawaclawczyk/digital-garden/References/Playing to Win.md

 	1. Where to play?
 	2. How to win?
 3. Supporting policies and coherent actions
-	1. What capabilities are required?
+	1. What capabilities are required? (and activities supporting them)
 	2. What management systems are required?